Decent-Partners/Decent-overview/README.md

 ### 4. COMMUNITY PROPOSALS

 **MUST**
+- be submitted through an open and intuitive interface
+- be auditable and tamper resistant
 - be open to anyone, anywhere.
 - be approved by the partners.
 - assign assets, rights, licenses, contracts or resources ("contributions") in return for commissions.
-- report transparently and timely on the progress and spending of proposals.
+- require the transparent and timely reporting on the progress and spending.

 **SHOULD**
 - ensure that the contributions are liquid assets.